cc50liu/ChinaWorldBankAidLocationSelectionAfrica/AnalysisSteps.md

 ## Analysis Steps
 The steps I took to setup the environment and to run the analysis are described below.

-### 1. Configure NAISS high performance cluster environment apptainers
+### 1. Configure NAISS (National Academic Infrastructure for Supercomputing in Sweden) high performance cluster environment apptainers
 *I ran the following from the /mimer/NOBACKUP/groups/globalpoverty1/cindy/recipes/ directory.
 In GitHub, the scripts mentioned below are found at ./env_conf.
 If rerunning, adjust the commands for your directory structure.*

 #### To rebuild the apptainer environment to include updates to the causalimages package: